This topic provides an overview of ParentsNext (1.1.P.57) including:

 - conduct a JSCI assessment (if required)

-- discuss the parent's long-term and short-term education and employment related goals and identify a pathway to achieve the goals, taking into consideration individual and family circumstances
+- discuss the participant's long-term and short-term education and employment related goals and identify a pathway to achieve the goals, taking into consideration individual and family circumstances

 - identify suitable and available activities and services in the local area and refer if appropriate